springernature/frontend-playbook/accessibility/developing-accessible-products.md

 #### Guided tests

 As a first step for manual testing, we recommend using Microsoft’s [free Accessibility Insights tool](https://accessibilityinsights.io/), a browser extension for Chrome.
-Use the “Assessment” functionality provided to be guided through the process of assessing a webpage yourself.
+This tool will guide you through the process of assessing a webpage for basic accessibility compliance.
+It includes (but is not limited to) tests for:

+* Unacceptably low contrast
+* Missing alternative text on images
+* Missing form labels
+* Lack of keyboard navigability
+* Lack of captions, audio descriptions, or alternatives to rich media

+Use the “Assessment” functionality for this test.
 The “Fast Pass” function is included as part of the “Assessment” process.

 The Fast Pass functionality is based on Axe, but bear in mind that the bundled Axe version may not be in sync with the official package, and you may get inconsistent results if you rely on the version bundled by Microsoft.